cageyoko/CTC-Attention-Mispronunciation/README.md

-A Full Text-Dependent End to End Mispronunciation Detection and Diagnosis with Easy Data Augment Techniques
+“A Full Text-Dependent End to End Mispronunciation Detection and Diagnosis with Easy Data Augment Techniques“

 Implemented with TIMIT and L2-Arctic Database: